-Hughes Marino got this project back on track and on budget after it had sat on the drawing board waiting for funding for over two years.
+Hughes Marino Program, Project & Construction Management got this project back on track and on budget after it had sat on the drawing board waiting for funding for over two years.
 We were able to complete the two-year long project on schedule and were able to return over 3%, or $450,000, to the Museum for changes and additions requested by the Architect and Museum staff.

-Hughes Marino provided construction management services including final plan review, bidding and establishment of the GMAX, claims negotiation with the original general contractor and management of the final construction from grading and reconfiguration work to the existing structure thru final occupancy.
+Hughes Marino provided project management services including final plan review, bidding and establishment of the GMAX, claims negotiation with the original general contractor and management of the final construction from grading and reconfiguration work to the existing structure through final occupancy.

 Square Feet - 45,000 SF